svioletg/viMusBot/README.md

 ## Running & Updating

 viMusBot should now be fully equipped to run — `bot.py` is the main Python script.
-If you used `envsetup.bat` earlier to set up a virtual enviornment, you can use `start.bat` to automatically run the bot within said enviornment.
-You can stop the bot at any time by typing `stop` into the command prompt or terminal window and hitting enter, by pressing `Ctrl` and `C` at the same time, or by closing the console window.
+If you used `envsetup.bat` earlier to set up a virtual enviornment, you can use `start.bat` to run the bot within said enviornment.
+You can stop the bot at any time by typing `stop` into the command prompt or terminal window and hitting enter, by pressing `Ctrl` and `C` at the same time, or by closing the window.

 viMusBot will automatically check for new releases each time it starts.
 To update, run the `update.py` script, or open `update.bat`.
 The latter will also update the required Python packages — `update.py` will only update the bot's files, so it is recommended to manually update your packages afterwards by using `pip install -r requirements.txt`.
 Any changes to the required packages will be written into the changelog.